psychemedia/island-storynotes/carus-wilson/02-telling.md

 So that was Repentance Adams.
 A regular old offender indeed.

 Back in Newport, back in 1854, Francis Pittis, auctioneer, fair-minded and just, as you might hope for one of the borough magistrates, is mid-way through his second, year-long term as Mayor.
 And a great honour it is, too, to be Mayor at the this time, for the funds have finally been raised, and just within the five year time limit proposed, for replacing the increasingly derelict St. Thomas Church with a new Church.
 His Royal Highness, Prince Albert, has agreed to lay the foundation stone, and the Bishop of Winchester will preside over the ceremony too.
-Tickets are sold, seats are erectd, and a procession formed, the local Freemasons providing a strong showing and also taking part in the ceremony.
+Tickets are sold, seats are erected, and a procession formed, the local Freemasons providing a strong showing and also taking part in the ceremony.

 A bottle, containing the coins of the realm and parchment roll, are placed in a cavity beneath the stone.
 The foundation stone was then partly lowered, and a silver trowel presented to Prince Albert, who uses it to spread cement on the lower stone.
 The upper stone is let down slowly, with solemn music, and appropriate words are said.
 His Royal Highness strikes the stone three times with a mallet, and its level is checked with a plumbrule.
 The Architect presents a maul to the Grand Master, who knocks the stone three times with it.
 And the brethren respond: *so mote it be*.
 The tools and the plans now presented to the builder, he in turn scatters corn on the stones then pours wine, and oil, over it.
 A prayer is offered, and again the brethren respond — __so mote it be__ — and the foundation stone is finally considered laid.